Our Basic Policy on Internal Control Systems

 (2) In an effort to ensure appropriate business execution, the Company shall establish and maintain frameworks that enable Audit & Supervisory Board members and audit staffs to conduct audits of the Company and its subsidiaries on a regular basis.

-(3) With regard to important business execution by the Company's subsidiaries, the Company shall define matters that require approval by the Company's Board of Directors or deliberation at the management conference, by stipulating such matters and approval procedures in the board of directors rules and other relevant office regulations, and shall require each subsidiary to comply with such procedures in order for the Company to manage business execution at its subsidiaries.
+(3) With regard to important business execution by the Company's subsidiaries, the Company shall define matters that require approval by the Company's Board of Directors or deliberation at the Management Council, by stipulating such matters and approval procedures in the Board of Directors rules and other relevant office regulations, and shall require each subsidiary to comply with such procedures in order for the Company to manage business execution at its subsidiaries.

-(4) The Company shall establish prior reporting rules and shall require prior reporting from its major subsidiaries about resolutions of and reports from their Board of Directors, as well as other matters as necessary, in order for the Company to manage and supervise important business execution in the Group.
+(4) The Company shall understand resolutions and reports of the Board of Directors of its major subsidiaries and shall require report as necessary, in order for the Company to manage and supervise important business execution in the Group.

 (5) The Company shall actively advance computerization of the Group's business operations through constant efforts to improve the accuracy and efficiency of such business operations.